mai-mr-mahmoud/acme-web-design/README.md

 > these changes were made on master before merging services-layout

 creating services page with layout including header, footer, and the newsletters area

+> these changes were made on master before merging services-service-list

+adding service list area in the services page